avelino/awesome-go/README.md

 * [rkt](https://github.com/coreos/rkt) - An App Container runtime that integrates with init systems, is compatible with other container formats like Docker, and supports alternative execution engines like KVM.
 * [Seaweed File System](https://github.com/chrislusf/seaweedfs) - Fast, Simple and Scalable Distributed File System with O(1) disk seek.
 * [shell2http](https://github.com/msoap/shell2http) - Executing shell commands via http server (for prototyping or remote control)
+* [Stack Up](https://github.com/pressly/sup) - Stack Up, a super simple deployment tool - just Unix - think of it like 'make' for a network of servers.
 * [syncthing](https://syncthing.net/) - An open, decentralized file synchronization tool and protocol.
 * [Tenyks](https://github.com/kyleterry/tenyks) - Service oriented IRC bot using Redis and JSON for messaging.
 * [toxiproxy](https://github.com/shopify/toxiproxy) - Proxy to simulate network and system conditions for automated tests.